Read related: Make Your Spring Trip to Paris Magical– & Keep it Real

 1. Roam through (and relax in) the city’s parks and gardens.

 In March, things start to see a slow but palpable thaw– even people seem to ease out of their icy winter countenances, warming up with the promise of the coming spring.
-Make sure to take to the city’s many lush, gorgeous parks and gardens– from the Tuileries (pictured above) with its opulent statuary, formal flowerbeds, ponds and views over the Louvre, to the Jardin du Luxembourg (see below) with its romantic, tree-lined lanes and generous lawns, perfect for a simple picnic.
+Make sure to take to the city’s many lush, gorgeous parks and gardens– from the Tuileries (pictured above) with its opulent statuary, formal flowerbeds, ponds and views over the Louvre, to the Jardin du Luxembourg (see below) with its romantic, tree-lined lanes and generous lawns.

 Read more about how to take full advantage of green spaces in Paris (and outside the city limits) in my complete guide to visiting Paris in the spring.
 Also make sure to peruse my piece on some of the best day trips from Paris by train: this is an excellent moment to venture beyond Paris proper and enjoy outdoor excursions to nearby gardens, forests and chateaux.